speasley/jquery.occasions/README.md

 #jquery.occasions

-jquery.occasions is a [jQuery](http://www.jquery.com/) plugin that tags an element with a class reflecting the current day's occasion or holiday.
+jquery.occasions is a [jQuery](http://www.jquery.com/) plugin that tags an element with a class reflecting the current day’s occasion or holiday.
 You can then style that element with CSS (or do something else clever with it).
-For example, you could show special versions of your site's logo on different holidays.
+For example, you could show special versions of your site’s logo on different holidays.

 Minified version size: ~4kb